Seattle’s on-street parking rates to increase. Here’s what you’ll pay

 Roughly one-third of parking rates will remain untouched, SDOT said, including many rates in and around downtown Seattle that remain lower than they were before the COVID-19 pandemic.
 On First Hill, for example, on-street parking rates were $5 per hour in early 2020 and now range from $2 to $3.50 per hour.

-Overall, rates will be 50 cents to $2.50 per hour in the mornings and afternoons in many locations across Seattle.
+Overall, rates will be 50 cents to $2.50 per hour on average in the mornings and afternoons in many locations across Seattle.
 Fremont and Denny Triangle South and North will see the highest rates in the afternoon at $5 per hour, based on high demand.

 Monday’s rate adjustment is SDOT’s first “regular seasonal update” of the year, based on street parking data collected and analyzed in January.
 The department will analyze parking conditions again in the summer and fall to “ensure enough parking is available, based on the latest real-world usage data and seasonal trends.”